General RemarksPermalink

 • Under which conditions is a spectral decomposition possible?

-• spectral theorem: “If $A$ is Hermitian, then there exists an orthonormal basis of $V$ consisting of eigenvectors of $A$.
-Each eigenvalue is real.”
+• spectral theorem: “If A is Hermitian, then there exists an orthonormal basis of V consisting of eigenvectors of A. Each eigenvalue is real.”

 • “Hermitian” is a generalization of “symmetric” for complex matrices